leptonai/leptonai/misc/tuna/tuna-user-guide.md

 #### Step 3: Train the Model

-The user initiates the training of a model named `my-tuna-model` using a specific model (`meta-llama/Meta-Llama-3-8B-Instruct`) and the uploaded dataset (`sample.json`).
-They also specify several training parameters, such as the number of epochs, batch size, and gradient accumulation steps.
+Next, initiate the training process for the model named `my-tuna-model`, using the `meta-llama/Meta-Llama-3-8B-Instruct` model and the uploaded dataset (`sample.json`).
+Specify the desired training parameters, such as epochs, batch size, and gradient accumulation.

 ```bash
 lep tuna train --name my-tuna-model --resource-shape gpu.a10 --env HF_TOKEN=<your_hf_token> --model-path=meta-llama/Meta-Llama-3-8B-Instruct -dn=sample.json --num-train-epochs=2 --per-device-train-batch-size=16 --gradient-accumulation-steps=4 --learning-rate=0.0001 --lora --early-stop-threshold=0.01